Getty Images/iStockphoto

 • Ensure content will resonate with target audiences.
 Creative team members can add a unique touch to AI-generated content and should be part of the reviewing process.
 This team can ensure content aligns with the brand's voice and resonates with the target audience.

 • Monitor content regularly.
-If brands monitor AI-generated content on a regular basis, they can also update how they interact with their AI engine and adapt to evolving trends and user preferences in content.
+Brands that monitor AI-generated content regularly can update how they interact with their AI engine and adapt to evolving trends and user preferences in content.
 Monitoring also helps them keep up with what is possible and recommended for prompt engineering.

 Key takeaways

-As AI-generated content becomes more common, understanding its effect on SEO best practices is crucial.
+As AI-generated content becomes more common, content teams must understand its effect on SEO best practices.
 If brands follow Google's guidelines and augment AI content with quality human oversight and plagiarism reviews, content managers and leaders can continue to maintain high SEO rankings.

 AI-generated content creation can help a business, but it is not a panacea.
-To have success with SEO and AI-generated content, brands should blend AI's benefits with human creativity and oversight.
+To succeed with SEO and AI-generated content, brands should blend AI's benefits with human creativity and oversight.
 Together, this can maintain or enhance content's search engine performance and deliver valuable, engaging content to consumers.

 Dig Deeper on Information management and governance